kolosovpetro/AksPrivateEndpointAcrTerraform/README.md

-# AKS with Private endpoints ACR integration using Terraform
+# AKS with ACR integration using Private endpoints and Terraform

 This project provisions a secure Azure Kubernetes Service (AKS) cluster integrated with a private Azure Container Registry (ACR) using private endpoints and DNS zone configuration.
 All components are deployed with restricted network